-- Double-click the object in the Object list, or - Select the object in the Object list and choose Execute in its local menu, or - Display the object pop-up list by moving the mouse pointer over the paperclip icon under and click the object required.
+- Double-click the object in the Object list, or - Select the object in the Object list and choose Execute in its local menu, or

 These actions all activate the object, which opens in the viewer associated with its extension type.
 For instance, if the attached object is a Word document, it will open in Microsoft Word.
 If it is a video, it will open in the video playing software installed on your computer, and so on.